 Bearpaw High Sierra Camp

 This rustic tent cabin camp is located 11.5 miles down the High Sierra Trail, deep into the Sequoia National Park backcountry.
 Bearpaw offers six tent cabins perched atop a granite saddle overlooking the Great Western Divide.
 A home-style breakfast and dinner are served daily, so you’ll have all the energy you need to explore some of the finest alpine terrain in the Sierra Nevadas.

 Closer to Civilization

-Grant Grove Village & Wuksachi Lodge
+Grant Grove & Wuksachi Lodge

 Grant Grove and Wuksachi Lodge include great snow play areas and also offer ski and shoe rentals.
 Free ranger-guided snowshoe tours are available (weather permitting).
 Wolverton Meadow is a fantastic area for sledding, and is also the winter trailhead for cross-country ski and snowshoe excursions to Pear Lake Ski Hut.